ESG INSIGHTS FOR PRIVATE COMPANIES

 The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 Here, we share our views on public-market governance best practices for shareholder rights, board composition, and executive compensation.
-This year, we created a deep dive Governance Guide for Private Companies for our portfolio companies’ exclusive use.
-Learn more about the guide at the bottom of this piece or visit our ESG insights for private companies collection to explore a wide range of resources on ESG in private markets.
+This year, we released our Executive Compensation Guide for Private Companies — as a complement to last year’s Governance Guide for Private Companies — for our portfolio companies’ exclusive use.
+Learn more about these guides at the bottom of this piece or visit our Insights for private companies collection to explore our wide range of private-market value creation resources.

 Shareholder rights

 Shareholder rights are significant inputs into a company’s governance analysis.
 We encourage portfolio companies to proactively adopt the below best practices over time.
-While we typically engage on these topics rather than vote against the board, rising market expectations have increased votes against directors for these issues among investors more broadly.
+While we typically engage on these topics rather than vote against the board, some other public-market asset managers may enforce more stringent voting policies.
+For a summary of large public investors’ policies, please review our Governance Guide for Private Companies.

 • Voting power.
 We believe voting power should be equal to shareholders’ economic stakes, with one vote per share as the appropriate standard.
-However, we understand that some founders want to maintain control during the pivotal early years of being public.
-Where multiple-class share structures exist, we encourage a vote-to-share ratio of no more than 10:1 and a time-based sunset provision to convert shares over time, preferably less than seven years from the date of the IPO.
+Our belief aligns with market practice, with approximately 90% of all US public companies using single-class voting.1 However, we understand that some founders want to maintain control during the pivotal early years of being public and recognize that a growing proportion of companies are choosing to IPO with multiple-class share structures.
+Between 2021 and 2024, the number of newly public companies with unequal voting rights rose from 21% to 24%.2 Where these share structures exist, we encourage a vote-to-share ratio of no more than 10:1 and a time-based sunset provision to convert shares over time, preferably less than seven years from the date of the IPO.
 We also prefer a majority voting standard for amending bylaws or approving proposals.

 • Annual election of directors and compensation plan.
 We believe that shareholders’ ability to elect directors and assess how executives are being paid are two of the most important shareholder rights.
 Allowing for an annual election of directors and approval of their executive compensation plans increases accountability.
 We believe companies that maintain a staggered (also known as a classified) board and/or less-than-annual “say-on-pay” frequency should adopt a time-based sunset provision, ideally phasing out the practice(s) over a reasonable period of three to seven years from the IPO.